gudmundur/straeto-data/README.md

 For example route 1 going from Hlemmur towards Klukkuvellir is named `1-A-Klukkuvellir.csv`.
 A few routes have either branches or take different routes at certain times a day, thus have a variant, such as `12-A-Breiðhöfði_Ártún-1.csv`.

+## Routes

+The routes data is included in the `routes` folder.
+The format should be fairly self-explanatory but one should be aware that the data is drafted up in Google Earth so it is far from perfect.

 ## Contributing

 If you would like to contribute data that you have, either fork this repository and send a pull request or submit an issue with whatever you have.